-Today, you will be presented with a social network of individuals and asked to choose which two individuals should get vaccinated for the best public benefit.
+Today, you will be presented with a social network of individuals and asked to choose certain variables such as amount of people vaccinated and population density.
 Then, you will test your choices by running simulations and analyzing the results.

 In this activity, students simulate how the flu spreads on a social network.
-To do this, they use the freely accessible interactive application, Spread of Disease on a Social Network, available at this Johns Hopkins University website: http://www.cis.jhu.edu/~goutsias/teachingApplet/webapp.html.
-A few pointers:
+To do this, they use the freely accessible interactive application, Interactive Labs: Disease Lab, available at this Annenberg Learner website: https://www.learner.org/series/the-habitable-planet-a-systems-approach-to-environmental-science/disease-lab/.

-- The interactive applet of a graph represents a social network of 20 individuals (nodes) who interact with each other in a manner determined by the edges (connecting lines).
+- The interactive simulation of a graph represents a social network (nodes) who interact with each other in a manner determined by their orientation and location on the plot diagram.

-- The node color represents the state of that node with respect to infection: susceptible individuals are blue nodes, infectious individuals are red and resistant individuals are green.
+- The node color represents the state of that node with respect to infection: at risk individuals are green nodes, contagious individuals are red and immune individuals are blue.

-- The node labeled "1" starts off as infectious (red); all other nodes start off as susceptible (blue).
+- The user defined number of infected individuals start off as infectious (red); all other nodes start off as at risk (green).

 - Users simulate a single time step by pressing the "Take Timestep" button, which enables visualization of how a disease spreads over a social network.
 In each time step, infection spreads with probability 0.5, and infected individuals recover with probability 0.25.

-- The disease is eradicated when no nodes are red (that is, infectious), meaning no one can become infected anymore.
+- The disease is eradicated when no nodes are red (that is, contagious), meaning no one can become infected anymore.